srcfl/srcful-gateway/mqtt-client/README.md

 # MQTT Client for Srcful Gateway

 This container provides an MQTT client that connects to an MQTT broker using TLS authentication.
-It subscribes to control commands on the `iamcat/control` topic, modbus requests on the `iamcat/modbus/request` topic, publishes modbus responses to the `iamcat/modbus/response` topic, and publishes gateway state to the `iamcat/state` topic.
+It subscribes to modbus requests on the `iamcat/modbus/request` topic, publishes modbus responses to the `iamcat/modbus/response` topic, and publishes gateway state to the `iamcat/state` topic every 5 seconds.

 ## Features

 - **TLS/SSL Connection**: Secure connection using the provided root CA certificate
-- **Control Topic Subscription**: Listens for general commands on `iamcat/control` topic
 - **Modbus Request Subscription**: Listens for modbus commands on `iamcat/modbus/request` topic
 - **Modbus HTTP Bridge**: Converts MQTT modbus commands to HTTP requests to web container
 - **Modbus Response Publishing**: Publishes modbus responses to `iamcat/modbus/response` topic